Is interviewing a real estate agent such a daunting task?

 As you interview a Halifax real estate agent, nothing stops you from asking him to show you some proof regarding the CMA’s conclusions.

 How often have you browsed a property online and come across some incredibly bad pictures?

-What was the agent thinking?
+What was the real estate agent thinking?
 And how did the seller approve that marketing material?

 This makes you stop and think who could have possibly have taken those unprofessional photos?

-Whereas there are agents who have particular good photography skills and appropriate equipment to present your home at its best, the majority of real estate agents don’t.
+Whereas there are real estate agents who have particular good photography skills and appropriate equipment to present your home at its best, the majority of real estate agents don’t.

 The importance of having great photos as part of your marketing cannot be stressed enough!

 Bottom line: unless this real estate agent is a pro at taking real estate photos himself, don’t even entertain the option!
 Get a professional photographer to showcase your home.